cgwire/kitsu/docs/getting-started-advanced/README.md

 pinpoint these urgent tasks to your team.

 For this, we use the same technique as before.
 Click on the space near a status task (1).

 ![Task assigned](../img/getting-started/task_assigned.png)

 The action box appears.

 ![Blue menu](../img/getting-started/blue_menu.png)

-Click on the icone of the action menu to choose **Change priority**.
+Click on the icon of the action menu to choose **Change priority**.

 ![Change priority](../img/getting-started/change_priority.png)